By: Julie Gilchrist, MD, FAAP

 Keep in mind:

 Metal slides can get very hot from the sun and seriously burn a child's hands and legs.
 Plastic slides can get very hot, too.
-On hot, sunny days, look for playgrounds where slides are shaded.
+(Asphalt and other dark pavement can also cause serious burns if a child falls.)
+On hot, sunny days, look for playgrounds where slides and other surfaces are shaded.

 Slides should have a platform with rails at the top for children to hold.
 There should be a guardrail, hood, or other structure at the top so that the child must sit before going down the slide.
 Open slides should have sides at least 4 inches high.